Civil Rights Act of 1964: Women's rights

-Smith asserted that he was not joking and he sincerely supported the amendment.
-Along with Representative Martha Griffiths, he was the chief spokesperson for the amendment.
-For twenty years, Smith had sponsored the Equal Rights Amendment (with no linkage to racial issues) in the House because he believed in it.
-He for decades had been close to the National Woman's Party and its leader Alice Paul, who had been a leading figure in winning the right to vote for women in 1920, was co-author of the first Equal Rights Amendment, and a chief supporter of equal rights proposals since then.
-She and other feminists had worked with Smith since 1945 trying to find a way to include sex as a protected civil rights category and felt now was the moment.
-Griffiths argued that the new law would protect black women but not white women, and that was unfair to white women.
+Smith asserted that he was not joking and sincerely supported the amendment.
+Along with Representative Martha Griffiths, he was the amendment's chief spokesperson.
+For 20 years, Smith had sponsored the Equal Rights Amendment (with no linkage to racial issues) in the House because he believed in it.
+For decades he had been close to the National Woman's Party and its leader Alice Paul, who had been a leading figure in winning the right to vote for women in 1920, co-authored the first Equal Rights Amendment, and had been a chief supporter of equal rights proposals since then.
+She and other feminists had worked with Smith since 1945 to find a way to include sex as a protected civil rights category, and felt now was the moment.
+Griffiths argued that the new law would protect black women but not white women, and that that was unfair to white women.
 Black feminist lawyer Pauli Murray wrote a supportive memorandum at the behest of the National Federation of Business and Professional Women.
-Griffiths also argued that the laws "protecting" women from unpleasant jobs were actually designed to enable men to monopolize those jobs, and that was unfair to women who were not allowed to try out for those jobs.
+Griffiths also argued that the laws "protecting" women from unpleasant jobs were actually designed to enable men to monopolize those jobs, and that that was unfair to women who were not allowed to try out for those jobs.
 The amendment passed with the votes of Republicans and Southern Democrats.
 The final law passed with the votes of Republicans and Northern Democrats.
-Thus, as Justice William Rehnquist explained in Meritor Savings Bank v.
+Thus, as Justice William Rehnquist wrote in Meritor Savings Bank v.
 Vinson, "The prohibition against discrimination based on sex was added to Title VII at the last minute on the floor of the House of Representatives [...] the bill quickly passed as amended, and we are left with little legislative history to guide us in interpreting the Act's prohibition against discrimination based on 'sex.'"

 Desegregation

-One of the most damaging arguments by the bill's opponents was that once passed, the bill would require forced busing to achieve certain racial quotas in schools.
-Proponents of the bill, such as Emanuel Celler and Jacob Javits, said that the bill would not authorize such measures.
-Leading sponsor Senator Hubert Humphrey (D-MN) wrote two amendments specifically designed to outlaw busing.
+One of the bill's opponents' most damaging arguments was that once passed, the bill would require forced busing to achieve certain racial quotas in schools.
+The bill's proponents, such as Emanuel Celler and Jacob Javits, said it would not authorize such measures.
+Leading sponsor Hubert Humphrey wrote two amendments specifically designed to outlaw busing.
 Humphrey said, "if the bill were to compel it, it would be a violation [of the Constitution], because it would be handling the matter on the basis of race and we would be transporting children because of race."
-While Javits said any government official who sought to use the bill for busing purposes "would be making a fool of himself," two years later the Department of Health, Education and Welfare said that Southern school districts would be required to meet mathematical ratios of students by busing.
+Javits said any government official who sought to use the bill for busing purposes "would be making a fool of himself," but two years later the Department of Health, Education and Welfare said that Southern school districts would be required to meet mathematical ratios of students by busing.